DCMS Museums and Galleries Sector Coronavirus bulletin 13 April

 - Coronavirus resources – Coronavirus Resource centre (phe.gov.uk)

 National guidance on reopening museums post-lockdown is available and updated regularly.
 Visit our dedicated web page here

 Business Support website

-The Advisory, Conciliation and Arbitration Service (Acas) Coronavirus advice for employers and employees has been updated and can be viewed here
+The Advisory, Conciliation and Arbitration Service (Acas) Coronavirus advice for employers and employees is updated regularly and can be viewed here.

 Sector Information and Support

 The latest advice, guidance and emergency funding measures the Arts Council, government and several external organisations have put in place to address the Covid-19/coronavirus crisis can be found here